 For many transgender and nonbinary people, amending a birth certificate to accurately reflect gender identity is an important step required to change many other forms of identification and legal documents.
 HB5654 provides that the State Registrar of Vital Records must establish a new birth certificate when the office receives a request from an individual seeking to change their sex designation.

-HB5502 – Immigration Right to Council
+HB5502 – Immigration Right to Counsel

 Immigration law, unlike criminal law, does not provide for an attorney if the defendant cannot afford or cannot access one.
 HB5502 creates the Right to Counsel in Immigration Proceedings Act and establishes a task force to investigate the implementation of universal representation for individuals in immigration removal proceedings.